MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/GetWarehouseEmployee.md

 **ProcessMethod**: GetWarehouseEmployee

 **Description**:
-This method allows obtaining the amounts associated by LP to a certain Item given the Location and the Bin.

-The purpose of the method is to be able to use the [MoveBinToBin_LP](/Plur%2De/WMS-API/MoveBinToBin_LP) method properly.
+Method that allows obtaining the list of Warehouse Employees with their respective locations.

 **Ouput**:
 -	**WarehouseEmployees**: An array of users with their corresponding Location and whether or not it is default.